 Christ Church, Shimla

-Heavy snows in 1961 caused extensive damage to the building and the pinnacles running along its length were dismantled.
-The structure has been repaired at various points and yet, the overall structure retains its essence and has a nave, chancel, and tower.
-The floor has a center aisle flanked by pews and two side aisles again flanked by pews.
+Heavy snowfall in 1961 caused extensive damage to the building.
+The structure was repaired and over time has undergone renovations.
+Yet, the overall structure retains its essence and has a nave, chancel, and tower.
+The floor has a centre aisle and two side aisles flanked by pews.

 St. Michael’s Cathedral, Shimla

-Shimla’s Catholic community built St. Michael’s Cathedral in 1886 with a partial though elegant vocabulary of the French-Gothic style.
-The exterior is of dressed grey stone.
-The floor plan follows a cruciform and the church can seat 400 persons.
-The interior was designed with a nave and two aisles, a vestry, a baptistery and a confessional.
-The organ was built in 1913 and was considered to be among the finest in north India.
+With a touch of the French-Gothic architecture style, the church’s exterior is of dressed grey stone while the floor plan follows a cruciform.
+The church can seat 400 persons and the interior was designed with a nave and two aisles, a vestry, a baptistery and a confessional.
+The organ placed in the church was built in 1913 and was considered to be one of the finest in north India.

 Over the high altar is a recently restored tapestry of glass that depicts a group of the crucifixion, while a statue of Our Lady of Guadalupe, presented by the people of Mexico has also been installed in the church.

-This small wooden church rests in the heart of Himachal’s apple growing country, Kotgarh and dates back to the time when this temperate fruit was still a century and a couple of continents away.
-A School was established at here in 1843 and the church built in 1872.
-This was run by the Moravian missionaries and the Church Missionary Society, St. Mary’s Church is now one of the most fascinating attraction of this countryside.
+This small wooden church rests in the heart of Himachal’s apple growing country at Kotgarh, in Shimla hills.
+A school was established here in 1843 and the church built in 1872.
+Run by the Moravian missionaries and the Church Missionary Society, St. Mary’s Church is now one of the most fascinating attraction of this countryside.

 St. Patrick’s Church, Dalhousie